WampyCakes/manim-rubikscube/docs/source/index.rst

 ===============

-* `XorUnison's <https://github.com/XorUnison>`_ Honeycomb mobject is an upcoming feature in `Manim Community Edition <https://github.com/ManimCommunity/manim>`__.
+* `XorUnison's <https://github.com/XorUnison>`_ Honeycomb mobject is an upcoming feature in `Manim Community <https://github.com/ManimCommunity/manim>`__.
 This RubiksCube plugin takes advantage of Honeycomb's ``transform_tile()`` method and offset implementation.
-Until it is added to ManimCE, the best way to see Honeycomb is `through his videos on Tiling <https://www.youtube.com/user/XorUnison/videos>`_\ , the 2D version of Honeycomb.
+Until it is added to Manim Community, the best way to see Honeycomb is `through his videos on Tiling <https://www.youtube.com/user/XorUnison/videos>`_\ , the 2D version of Honeycomb.
 * `Herbert Kociemba's Two Phase Rubik's Cube Solving Algorithm <https://github.com/hkociemba/RubiksCube-TwophaseSolver>`_

 License